-The reality is that as much as $15+ trillion of wealth…is currently in some stage or will soon be poised to transition – exit, providing, of course that…
+The reality that $15+ trillion of wealth…is currently in some stage, or will soon be poised to transition – exit, should, in my view, represent opportunities for professional service firms to ensure that…

 - effective exit plans have been developed, and

-• fully incorporate the value of foundational – contributory intangible assets a business has developed, acquired, and accumulated.
+- each plan fully incorporates the value of foundational – contributory intangible assets a business has developed, acquired, and accumulated.

-• however, large percentages of business owners assume, or, are ill-advised to dismiss their intangibles insofar as accounting and their contributory role, value, and cumulative wealth creation, notwithstanding, their contribution to competitiveness and creating – sustaining sources of revenue.
+- unfortunately however, there remain large percentages of business owners who assume, or, are ill-advised to dismiss their intangibles insofar as accounting and their contributory role, value, and cumulative wealth creation, notwithstanding, their contribution to competitiveness and creating sustainable sources of revenue.

-The EPI Arizona survey compared its findings to…EPI’s National Survey, as well as other EPI regional surveys conducted over the previous four years.
-This prudent comparison added substantial nationwide credibility and relevance to the survey’s findings.
+Very prudently, the EPI Arizona survey compared its findings to…EPI’s National Survey, as well as other regional (EPI) surveys conducted over the previous four years.
+Doing so, added substantial (nationwide) credibility and relevance to the survey’s findings.

 A particularly distinctive – worthy feature of the EPI Arizona Survey…was that individual business owners, nearing exit-transition, were encouraged to offer suggestions, aimed at other business owners, as gestures to improve the probability of achieving – structuring more successful (and lucrative) exit – transition planning.

-Obviously, the continuity between business ownership and exit planning matters…not just to the families of business owners, but also to their employees, vendors, customers, charities, vendors, customers, and communities in which the company resides and contributes to economic and social well-being to the community-as-a-whole.
+Obviously, the continuity between business ownership and exit planning matters…not just to the families of business owners, but also to their employees, vendors, customers, charities, vendors, customers, and communities in which the company resides and contributes to its economic and social well-being.

 The significance of the business (tangible and intangible) asset valuation and their inclusion in transition – exit planning…carries substantial strategic importance that extends well beyond business owners and their family, e.g.,

-Of course, what happens when businesses – business owners do not engage in effective transition – exit planning…well, in numerous instances, (a.) business owner’s life’s work may be liquidated for a fraction of its real value, and (b.) the business shuts down, employees lose their jobs and the various stakeholders – beneficiaries, suffer.
+Of course, what happens when businesses – business owners do not engage in effective transition – exit planning, in numerous instances…

 Yes, boomers are holding onto their businesses longer…than previous generations, but that reality does not dismiss – excuse them from neglecting preparing for their business transition and exit.